stat432/pitch-analysis/README.md

 ## Files and Directories

 - `README.md`: The file that you are reading that describes the analysis and data provided.
-- `scrape-data.R`: An R script used to scrape the raw data for the analysis.
-- `wrangle-data.R`: An R script used to perform data cleaning for use in a STAT 432 analysis.
 - `analysis.Rmd`: A **template** R Markdown file to be used for reporting the results of your analysis.
-- `data/pitches_2020_regular.csv`: A dataset containing pitches with complete data from the 2020 regular season.
+- `data/pitches_2019_regular_**.csv`: A dataset containing pitches with complete data from a particular month of the 2019 regular season.
-- `data/pitches_2020_missing.csv`: A dataset containing pitches missing the pitch type from the 2020 regular season.
-- `data/pitches_2020_post.csv`: A dataset containing pitches with complete data from the 2020 post season.
+- `data/pitches_2019_post.csv`: A dataset containing pitches with complete data from the 2019 post season.
 - `pitches-analysis.Rproj`: An RStudio project file.

 ## Source and Documentation